After the Longest War

 As America plots an Afghanistan exit, this series looks at who gains and what that means.

-The rapid moves resemble the climatic stages of an intense chess game with the Taliban and the U.S. each trying to out-negotiate the other, even as both want the same goal: an early end to America’s longest-ever war.
+While the specifics of the agreement are unclear at the moment, it’s a pivotal step in an intense chess game that the Taliban and the U.S. have played for the past few years.
+They’ve each tried to out-negotiate the other, even as both want the same goal: an early end to America’s longest-ever war.
 It’s a war that has dragged on for 18 years, claiming the lives of more than 2,300 U.S. soldiers even as the Taliban and other militant groups have ground the world’s most powerful military to a stalemate.

 That wasn’t what the U.S. had expected when it invaded Afghanistan in October 2001 for a quick war aimed at removing the Taliban from power and capturing Osama bin Laden, the mastermind of the September 11 terrorist attacks.
 Yet while the Taliban were deposed from Kabul, it took the U.S. a decade to capture and kill bin Laden in neighboring Pakistan.
 In many ways, Afghanistan has lived up to its reputation as a graveyard of empires: Before the Americans, the Soviets and the British had also failed to truly dominate the nation.
 And the Taliban today still control vast territories in Afghanistan, which is why the U.S. recognizes that a peace deal with the group is America’s only route to an exit from the country.

-But how soon can the U.S. and the Taliban actually seal a deal?
-What will the U.S. withdrawal from Afghanistan mean for both countries, and for myriad nations — from Russia and China to India and Pakistan — with deep stakes in the region?
-Will the Taliban return to power, and who are its new faces you’ll see more of in the coming months and years?
+But what will the U.S. withdrawal from Afghanistan mean for both countries, and for myriad nations — from Russia and China to India and Pakistan — with deep stakes in the region?
+Will the Taliban return to power, and which new faces will you see more of in the coming months and years?
 Which countries can actually guarantee peace and stability in Afghanistan?
 Did America’s involvement in Afghanistan really begin with 9/11 and terrorism, or was the U.S. already entrenched there?
 Will the withdrawal of the U.S. truly mean an end to the war and conflict in Afghanistan?
 And how will America enforce the conditions the Taliban commits to under their peace deal?

 This new OZY series gets you answers to those questions, and gets you ahead of the curve on what to expect next.